jamilc1/jamilc1.github.io/README.md

 • Participate in management of MDM system, monitor field requests, and home office requests

-• CRM / Salesforce and Veeva data mapping of rosters, target HCP, new NDC setup
+• Veeva data mapping of rosters, target HCP, new NDC setup

 • First level support for field representatives